auzon-bsc/ceng113-string-manipulation/README.md

 # StringManipulation-Python
-My second assignment in university.
+My assignment in university.
 String manipulation written in python.